-You can use web check in, a mobile device or an airport kiosk to check in up to 24 hours before your flight, or check in up to three hours before your flight with an agent at Guest assistance.
+You can check in within 24 hours of your flight, via web check in, a mobile device or an airport kiosk.
+Also, you have the option to check in up to three hours before your flight with an agent at Guest assistance.

 Boarding passes will be issued to qualified guests once check in has been completed through online check in, a kiosk at the airport or at Guest assistance.
 Guests must have their boarding passes (printed or electronic), baggage tags and baggage dropped off before our cut-off times.

 You'll need your:

 - passport, if you are travelling to the U.S. or internationally; and

 - hotel name, destination address, cruise or transit airline if you are travelling to the U.S.

 Give yourself plenty of time to get to the airport, complete check in, drop off your baggage, and go through security and customs (if applicable).
 Unfortunately, guests who do not meet our minimum cut-off times (below) for check-in or baggage drop will be denied travel and/or baggage acceptance, with no exception.

 |SJD||Cabo San Lucas||✓||✓||✓||✓|